LiamPadraic/LiamPadraic.github.io/README.md

 # LiamPadraic.github.io
 This is a work in progress version of what will be my personal portfiolio!

-If I forget how markdown works, I can go [here](https://dillinger.io)
+If I forget how markdown works, I can go to [dillinger.io](https://dillinger.io)

 Here are some links!
 - [Twitter](https://twitter.com/Liam_Padraic_)